Architecture

 Stores

-- PostgreSQL — database-backed store with
+- PostgreSQL: durable store with

-- Redis — Redis-backed store with Pub/Sub notifications.
+- Redis: Redis-backed store with Pub/Sub notifications.